aheinze/phpup/README.md

 The footer shows the exact commands that will be executed.
 The TUI keeps the original CLI intact while offering a friendlier way to tweak common options.

-# List running FrankenPHP instances
+# List running FrankenPHP instances with their working directories
+# Shows which folder each server was started from
 ./phpup --list

 # HTTPS with local certificates